- Department of Mechanical Engineering

 The aerospace industry is strongly established in Quebec.
 Representatives of the aerospace industry therefore requested that measures be taken to provide for qualified scientists in aerospace.
 Five universities offering courses in engineering came together to offer a master’s degree program in the field of aeronautics and space technology.
 This program is offered to students who wish to specialize in these disciplines.
 The industry’s participation is a special feature of this program.
 The universities and the participating industries, with the cooperation of the Centre of Aerospace Manpower Activities in Quebec (CAMAQ), have formed a Coordinating Committee, CIMGAS, to arrange for industrial internships and case study courses for the students and to implement specific program developments to meet the needs of the industry.

 The M.Eng.
-(Aerospace) program requires a minimum of 45 credits, including an “Industrial Stage” (i.e., engineering work in an aerospace industry) of four months.
+(Aerospace) program requires both coursework and an “Industrial Stage” (i.e., engineering work in an aerospace industry) of four months.
 Enrolment is limited to the number of industrial stages available, so admission to the program is typically quite competitive.
 While intended to be a full-time program, the M.Eng.
 Aerospace program may be completed on a part-time basis over a maximum of five years.
 By the time of completion of the program, graduates are extremely well-prepared to enter into a career in the aerospace industry.

 Depending on their background, students would specialize in one of the four areas: